Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 What I didn’t realize until about later was if you are using a fluffy fabric with depth (like a towel or this huge sherpa blanket), you need to choose a design with wide, thick letters!

 Because towels have nap or pile (the fuzzy surface on top), your design needs to be dense enough to show up amidst the loops of terry cloth.

 If you absolutely want a thin, delicate design or have a very fluffy towel, you CAN use a knockdown stitch underneath it to flatten the towel loops before adding a design that may get lost otherwise.
 Below is a robe I embroidered with a knockdown stitch first.
 If you want to learn more, check out the post what is an embroidery knockdown design and how to use one.

 Recommendations for Monogramming Placement

-If you plan to monogram a towel or add an initial to the towel, you want to think about design placement.
-Here are the general rules I follow for monogram placement:
+If you plan to monogram a towel or add an initial to the towel, you need to think about design placement.
+These are the general rules I follow for monogram placement:

-- Hand Towels: for towels with bands, the bottoms of the letters go 1.5-2″ above the border and for towels without borders, go closer to 2.”
-You can center monograms in the middle of the towel or place at the right edge.
+- Hand Towels: for towels with bands, the bottoms of the letters go 1.5″ above the border and for towels without borders, go closer to 2.5.”
+You can center monograms in the middle of the towel or place them at the right edge.

 Three Letter Monogram Letter Order